 In February 2020, the government launched a new Global Talent visa for scientists, researchers and specialists which will remain open under the future immigration system.

-Will UK nationals be able to work or study elsewhere in the EU once the UK has left?
+Will UK nationals be able to work or study elsewhere in the EU now the UK has left?

 Will the Royal Society provide additional funding to support immigration and relocation expenses for researchers coming to work in the UK from around the world?

-We do not yet know how the immigration system will change when the UK leaves the EU and what impact this will have on the costs of immigration and relocation.
+We do not fully know how the immigration system will change when the UK leaves the EU and what impact this will have on the costs of immigration and relocation.
 We are keeping this under review.

 What will happen to EU laws, policies and regulations which apply to science and research following the UK’s withdrawal from the EU?

-The EU (Withdrawal) Act 2018 will transpose existing EU regulation into UK law at the point that the UK exits the EU.
-This means there will be no immediate changes to regulations governing science, even in a no-deal scenario.
-The extent to which the UK will follow or diverge from EU regulations after Brexit is not yet clear.
+The EU (Withdrawal) Act 2018 transposes existing EU regulation into UK law at the point that the UK exits the EU.
+This means there will be no immediate changes to regulations governing science.
+The extent to which the UK will follow or diverge from EU regulations in future is not yet known.

 Find out more about the Royal Society's work on Brexit

 The Royal Society is working to achieve the best outcome for research and innovation through the Brexit negotiations and support continuing relationships and build new ones across Europe and beyond.

-Read a summary of our Brexit stance (PDF), our no-deal factsheet and UK and international visa costs analysis.
+Read a summary of our Brexit stance (PDF) and UK and international visa costs analysis.
 Our evidence reports on ‘UK research and the EU’ focus on people (PDF), funding (PDF) and regulation (PDF).